hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 ```
 plugins {
-	  id("dev.hydraulic.conveyor") version "0.9.4"
+	  id("dev.hydraulic.conveyor") version "0.9.5"
 }
 ```

-For now you will also need to add our repository to your `settings.gradle`:
+For now, you will also need to add our repository to your `settings.gradle`:

 ```
 pluginManagement {